 I threw out Bootstrap, jQuery, and Font Awesome, and refactored my Hugo theme to utilize Sass (reducing the mean load of an uncached page with more than

 200kb!).
-Next, I threw out Google Analytics in favor for Fathom, another small and privacy-focused self-hosted go container (netting me another
+Next, I threw out Google Analytics in favor for Fathom1, another small and privacy-focused self-hosted go container (netting me another

 40kb).
 Then, I hosted all third-party libraries I used myself.
 So rest assured, Google does not know you were here!
 This is how the Fathom dashboard looks like: